6d68/crypto-cloud/README.md

 # Crypto Cloud
 Personal project putting together all the stuff i learned about Microservices in the last couple of months.
-Project will cover service configuration, discovery, resiliency, routing, eventing, tacing and finally deployment.
+Project will cover service configuration, discovery, resiliency, routing, eventing, tracing and finally deployment.
 As i'm personal interested in crypto currencies like Ethereum et al i decided to build a "Crypto Cloud" with a couple of services around the topic.
 The following figure gives you a rough overview:

 <img src="./cryptocloud.png">